-The Propel Program is a comprehensive college experience for young adults with intellectual developmental disabilities.
+The Propel Program is a comprehensive college experience for young adults with intellectual and developmental disabilities.

 - Complete 16 classes total – 8 per year